vijayrajpanchall/matic-docs/docs/supernets/design/consensus/polybft/protocol.md

-With the help of PolyBFT, the Polygon Supernets support an [in-built bridging mechanism (a two-way bridge)](/supernets/design/bridge/overview.md), which enables arbitrary message passing between a Supernet (`childchain`) and another Proof-of-Stake blockchain (`rootchain`).
+With the help of PolyBFT, the Polygon Supernets support an [in-built bridging mechanism (a two-way bridge)](/supernets/design/bridge/overview.md), which enables arbitrary message passing between a Supernet and another Proof-of-Stake blockchain (`rootchain`).
 Transfers can occur without mapping.

 ![bridge](/img/supernets/contracts-bridge.excalidraw.png)